 But What Does HIPAA Do?

-HIPAA's intention and reason for being is to protect a patient's confidentiality and privacy while still allowing for care between a number of different healthcare providers and their business associates.
+HIPAA's intention is to provide a more standardized way to protect a patient's confidentiality and privacy while still allowing for care between a number of different healthcare providers and their business associates.

-Privacy vs. Confidentiality
+Privacy and Confidentiality